not “your files in our cloud”

 edits stay local, not in somebody else's SaaS

-V1 PDF editor · macOS, Windows, Linux
+Public beta · PDF-focused · macOS, Windows, Linux

-A free PDF editor that respects
+A local-first PDF editor that respects

 your filesystem.